likhia/ocp4.9-workshop-springboot/lab-workshop-content/workshop/content/exercises/02-crw.md

 * Monitor the changes for the next few mins.
 You will see the deployment keep scaling up and down.
 It is due to the liveness probe.
 Kubelet is shutting down and restart pods based on its returned status.

+* Or switch to `Pods` tab.
+You will see the same thing too.

 ## Reset the changes

 * Navigate to your `CodeReady Workspace`.
 Open the same project that was imported earlier.